-How then can the HSE tell us that in 2016/17 the number of days taken off work for work-related stress, anxiety and depression overtook the number of days taken off for musculoskeletal disorders (MSDs)?
+How then can the HSE tell us that in 2016/17 the number of days taken off work for work-related stress, anxiety, and depression overtook the number of days taken off for musculoskeletal disorders (MSDs)?

 Statistics for reporting sickness

-Accident reporting statistics are based on the mandatory reporting requirements of the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR).
+Accident reporting statistics are based on the mandatory reporting requirements of the Reporting of Injuries, Diseases, and Dangerous Occurrences Regulations (RIDDOR).
 However, the HSE reporting of sickness is based on a survey – a sample of the population, scaled up to estimate the figures across the country.

-The HSE estimates that sickness absence rates are worse in larger organizations than smaller ones, that for men the highest absence rate is amongst 45-54 year olds, and for women amongst 35-44 year olds, and that people working in health and social care have higher rates of absence than skilled trades.
+The HSE estimates that sickness absence rates are worse in larger organisations than smaller ones, that for men the highest absence rate is amongst 45-54 year olds, and for women amongst 35-44 year olds, and that people working in health and social care have higher rates of absence than skilled trades.

-The Office of National Statistics (ONS) analyzed the reasons for an estimated 137.3 million days of sickness absence, from all causes.
+The Office of National Statistics (ONS) analysed the reasons for an estimated 137.3 million days of sickness absence, from all causes.
 The graph shows the number of days estimated for work-related and all other causes of MSD and mental health absences.

-The graph shows how much more can be gained by not limiting work-place health programmes to work‑related causes of illness.
-You should make sure that everything practicable can be done to eliminate the hazardous aspects of manual handling at work by reducing the handling needed and by designing work flows around people.
+The graph shows how much more can be gained by not limiting workplace health programmes to work‑related causes of illness.
+You should make sure that everything practicable can be done to eliminate the hazardous aspects of manual handling at work by reducing the handling needed and by designing workflows around people.

-Where sedentary work from long-hours of sitting at a computer or driving is a problem, you should consider how work can be planned to introduce activity and movement into the working day.
+Where sedentary work from long hours of sitting at a computer or driving is a problem, you should consider how work can be planned to introduce activity and movement into the working day.
 But what about the evenings and weekends?

 The additional 20+ million days of sickness absence that appear to come from non-work-related MSD might also be managed by encouraging healthy activity outside of work, or offering an early referral to a physiotherapist regardless of the perceived cause of the problem.